MicrosoftDocs/fabric-docs/docs/data-factory/apache-airflow-job-build-dags-using-azure-openai.md

 Now, with the `gpt-4o` AI model in Azure, we're pushing the limits of what you can do with Apache Airflow Jobs and making it possible for you to create Apache Airflow DAGs from just your whiteboard sketch idea.
 This feature is useful for data engineers and data scientists who want to quickly prototype and visualize their data workflows.

-In this article, you create an end to end workflow that downloads the sketch stored in Azure Blob Storage, use `gpt-4o` to turn it into Apache Airflow DAG and load it into Apache Airflow Jobs for execution.
+In this article, you create an end to end workflow that downloads the sketch stored in your Lakehouse, use `gpt-4o` to turn it into Apache Airflow DAG and load it into Apache Airflow Jobs for execution.

 ## Prerequisites
 Before you create the solution, ensure the following prerequisites are set up in Azure and Fabric: